norsk-gjeldsinformasjon/api-docs/docs/get-started/index.md

 ## Regular consent

+With regular consent, individuals are redirected from your platform to Norsk Gjeldsinformasjon.
+They identify with ID-porten and confirm the consent before being redirected back to you.
+The service uses a redirect-based flow adhering to OAuth2.0 and OpenID Connect standards.

+The debt information is delivered in the same format as our debt query API, but since it is provided with the end user's consent, we also include the name of the creditors.

 ### Preparation

-Before using regular consent, you will need sign up by contacting [Norsk Gjeldsinformasjon](https://www.norskgjeld.no/kontakt-oss/).
-You will be provided with client credentials to the preproduction environment.
+Before using regular consent, you need to enter into an agreement with Norsk Gjeldsinformasjon by emailing us at [support@norskgjeld.no](mailto:support@norskgjeld.no).

+When you have signed an agreement, we will send your client id and client secret.
+You must provide us with the URLs where you want to receive the callback after the consent flow finishes.
+This is not required if you only intend to [manage consents externally](../howto/external-consent-management.md).

-You should decide on what [OAuth 2.0 flow](../reference/index.md) you want to use.
+You should also decide on what [OAuth 2.0 flow](../reference/index.md) you want to use.

 You should provide us with: